thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 Down Under CTF 2020 ran from Friday, September 18 5AM EDT to Sunday, September 20 5AM EDT (7PM Australian Eastern Time).
 There were [over 3000 participants](https://twitter.com/DownUnderCTF/status/1307651854134734848), and over 1000 teams on the scoreboard.

-Our team was called "why not make team" (... this is a long story), and consisted of me, Dean Jiao, and Ruju Jambusaria.
+Our team was called "why not make team" (... this is a long story), and consisted of me, Dean, and Ruju.
 If you're curious about how we did overall, you can checkout [our team stats](#conclusion) near the end.

 There were seven challenge categories, with difficulties ranging from "sanity check" to "insane".
 1. [OSInt](#osint)